-We also face competition from commercial laboratories, such as Laboratory Corporation of America Holdings and Sonic Healthcare USA, with strong infrastructure to support the commercialization of diagnostic services.
-In addition, competitors may develop their own versions of our solutions in countries we may seek to enter where we do not have patents or where our intellectual property rights are not recognized and compete with us in those countries, including encouraging the use of their solutions by physicians in other countries.
+In addition, competitors may develop their own versions of our solutions in countries we may seek to enter where we do not have patents or where our intellectual property rights are not recognized, and compete with us in those countries, including encouraging the use of their solutions by physicians in other countries.

-We believe key factors contributing to our success in the market include our scientific and technological excellence, evidence of clinical differentiation, strong KOL support and payer coverage policies for our tests.
+We believe key factors contributing to our success in the market include our Veracyte Diagnostics Platform, scientific and technological excellence, evidence of clinical differentiation, strong KOL support and payer coverage policies for our tests.
 We believe our strength across these areas form a barrier to entry and a competitive advantage.
+Our specialist channels and relationships allow us to enter the cancer care continuum at the beginning of a cancer patient's journey, which positions us to more easily move down through that journey from diagnosis through treatment and monitoring.
 However, our competitive landscape may change over time as new competitors enter the market.
 As we add new tests and services, we will face many of these same competitive risks for these new tests as well.